w3f/Grants-Program/applications/iridius.md

 ## Development Status :open_book:

-We have conducted appropriate technical and theoretical research, together with a theoretical explanation on how the proposed system works and its limitations, are summarized in our Whitepaper linked here.
-TODO
+We have conducted appropriate technical and theoretical research, together with a theoretical explanation on how the proposed system works and its limitations, are summarized in [our Whitepaper linked here](https://drive.google.com/file/d/1YQLlk-oG6kj4lyMI9zDbPOs9rozeeKTw/view).

+We also developed a minimal demo on securing a web3-enabled website which uses Metamask to do on-chain actions.
+We forked & developed a browser extension which would verify this website, and developed an on-chain data feeder to retrieve verification data from a smart contract in a decentralised way (otherwise you just replace one centralisation bottleneck with another).
+Links in "Code Repos" section.

 ## Development Roadmap :nut_and_bolt: